adam-p/yesterday-i-learned/random.md

 1. [Bliss point](https://en.wikipedia.org/wiki/Bliss_point_%28food%29)... describes what it means to have "just the right amount of salt, sugar, and fat" to make something taste best.
 1. [Wild animals chew off the umbilical cord.](http://mentalfloss.com/article/64416/do-other-animals-have-belly-buttons) A question, then, is: why do mothers know to chew the cord off?
 1. [Wild animals eat the placenta](https://en.wikipedia.org/wiki/Placentophagy).
 So, how do herbivores digest the placenta?
+1. There is normally no way to [transfer a file using Bluetooth](http://stackoverflow.com/questions/18884705/transfer-data-between-ios-and-android-via-bluetooth) on iOS.
+Get a Mac.
+1. For a single ball-picking event involving 5 balls, 3 green and 2 blue, the *probability* of picking a green ball is 3/5 = 60%; [the *odds*](http://mathforum.org/library/drmath/view/56706.html) of picking a green ball is (3:2), which is not 60%.
+An odds of 150% [might make sense](http://www.miniwebtool.com/ratio-to-percentage-calculator/?numerator=3&denominator=2), [depending on who you ask](https://en.wikipedia.org/wiki/Odds#Mathematical_relations).
+1.

 [abdulapopoola]: http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/
 [about]: http://usliberals.about.com/od/Election2012Factors/a/Gun-Owners-As-Percentage-Of-Each-States-Population.htm